 Tax law changes which became effective on January 1, 2018 permit individuals a 20% deduction from qualified business income from a partnership, S corporation, or sole proprietorship.
 The deduction is limited to the greater of (1) 50% of the W-2 wages with respect to the trade or business, or (2) the sum of 25% of the W-2 wages, plus 2.5% of the unadjusted basis immediately after acquisition of all qualified property (generally, tangible property subject to depreciation under IRC 167).
-Taxpayers with taxable years beginning in 2020 and taxable income for the year of less than \$163,300 for the year (\$326,600 for married filing jointly) are not subject to the W-2 wage limitations and the limitation is phased in for taxpayers with taxable income above those thresholds.
+Taxpayers with taxable years beginning in 2020 and taxable income for the year of less than \$164,900 for the year (\$329,800 for married filing jointly) are not subject to the W-2 wage limitations and the limitation is phased in for taxpayers with taxable income for taxpayers with taxable income above those thresholds.
 Income from specified service businesses is not excluded from qualified business income for taxpayers with taxable income under the same threshold amounts.
 A full discussion of this complex new section is beyond the scope of this publication.